BatchDrake/SigDigger/README.md

 % /opt/SigDigger/bin/SigDigger
 ```

-For people like EB3FRN looking for precompiled binaries, I am working on a redistributable release, but I have yet to integrate it with the existing build system, and it will take some time.
-Stay tuned!
+## Precompiled releases
+You can find precompiled releases under the "Releases" tab in this repository.
+For the time being, these releases are meant for x64 Linux only (preferably Debian-like distributions) and have been minimally tested.
+Although I have plans to port Sigutils, Suscan and SigDigger to other platforms, I'd like to have a stable codebase before going any further.

-If you experience any issues building or using SigDigger, please use GitHub's bug tracking system.
-I'm way more responsive there and it is easier for me to keep track of the existing issues.
+Obviously, your feedback will make my job easier.
+If you experience any issues building or using SigDigger, go ahead and use the fantastic GitHub's bug tracking system.
+It works pretty well and it is way easier for me to keep track of the existing issues.

 Looking forward for your feedback! :)